 - How many Layers do my Photos usually have on average

-- How much RAM does my System need in addition
+- How much RAM does my System need additionally

 On Win 10 and Photoshop, 8 – 16GByte of RAM will be more than enough for most of your tasks when editing JPG Photos in the 10 – 20MP range and the occasional RAW Image.

-If you are a power user, that edits mainly in high Bit depths and Resolutions, and might have lots of other RAM intensive Software running in the background, consider 32 GByte.
+If you are a power user, that edits mainly in high Bit depths and Resolutions and might have lots of other RAM intensive Software running in the background, consider 16+ GByte of RAM.